M.A.T. in Elementary Education

 - Teacher candidates from a wide variety of academic majors who are interested in earning both initial certification and a master’s-level teaching certificate

 The M.A.T. in Elementary Education is offered at Mercer’s Atlanta, Henry County, and Macon locations in a blended format.
 Coursework is scheduled in a blended combination of in-person and online meetings.
-Classes meet in eight-week terms.
+Classes meet in eight-week and sixteen-week terms.
 All students will also complete daytime field experiences.

 Day field experience requirement

 During the program, students will apply classroom knowledge and benefit from hands-on field experiences.
-Students will complete a sequentially planned series of field experiences in diverse settings and meet cluster requirements of the program.
+Students will complete a sequentially planned series of field experiences in diverse settings and meet grade-band cluster requirements of the program.
 If students are currently on a provisional license, they can complete this item in their own classroom.
 View program requirements to learn more.
 Field experiences are coordinated through the Office of Field Placement.

 Expand your knowledge